Velociturtle/overscanning_abdominal_ct/README.md

 ## Usage

-1. **Prepare your data**
-   - Organise CT scans as NIfTI files under a single directory.
+1. **Prepare your data** – organise CT scans as NIfTI files under a single directory.
 Each patient folder should contain one `.nii` or `.nii.gz` volume.
-   - For YOLO training you will also need `pubic_mask.nii.gz` masks in each folder (see `yolo.ipynb`).

 2. **Edit the paths in `overscanning_calculator.ipynb`**
    - `MODEL_PATH` – path to your trained YOLO model weights (`.pt`).
-   - `NIFTI_DIR` – root directory containing patient subfolders with NIfTI volumes.
+   - `NIFTI_DIR` – directory containing patient subfolders with NIfTI volumes.
    - `CSV_PATH` – output CSV path (defaults to `NIFTI_DIR/overscanning_results.csv`).

-   Flags controlling behaviour:
+   - Flags controlling behaviour:
-   - `DISPLAY_DETECTION` – show the best pubic‑symphysis detection slice.
+     - `DISPLAY_DETECTION` – show the best pubic-symphysis detection slice.
      - `FAST_MODEL` – pass `--fast` to TotalSegmentator for quicker but less accurate masks.
      - `MULTI_LABEL_MASK` – store liver and spleen in a combined mask as labels `1` and `2`.

-3. **Run the notebook**
-   Execute all cells in `overscanning_calculator.ipynb`.
-Processing is incremental; existing rows in the CSV will be updated or appended.
-Femur, liver and spleen masks are generated on the fly using TotalSegmentator (GPU is tried first with CPU fallback).
+3. **Run the notebook** – execute the cells.
+Processing is incremental; existing rows in the CSV are updated or appended.
+Femur, liver and spleen masks are generated on the fly (GPU is tried first with CPU fallback).
+Optional cells near the end can generate MP4 preview videos and write a summary statistics CSV.

-4. **Validate results** (optional)
-   - `mp4_validator.ipynb` builds scrolling MP4s showing the detected landmarks and segmentations for manual review.
-   - `final_infer_pubic_symphysis.ipynb` demonstrates running YOLO on a single volume and visualising the highest‑confidence detection.

 ## File Requirements

-- Input CTs must be NIfTI files (`.nii` or `.nii.gz`).
-Ensure volumes are correctly oriented head‑to‑feet.
-Utilities for DICOM conversion are provided in `finder.ipynb` and `reorient_niftis.ipynb` (requires `dcm2niix`).
+- Input CTs must be NIfTI files (`.nii` or `.nii.gz`) oriented head-to-feet.
-- YOLO expects images in BGR format; the notebooks handle normalisation automatically.
+- YOLO expects images in BGR format; the notebook handles normalisation automatically.

 ## Methodology Notes